-There has never been more choice in terms of webinar platforms - all you have to do is Google the term webinars and you’ll be inundated with choice.
+With so many webinar platforms to choose from, selecting the perfect platform can feel like a daunting task.
+All you have to do is Google the word 'webinars' and you’ll be inundated with choice.
 It can all be really confusing, even if you’re already using a webinar platform.

-However, before you go ahead and choose a webinar service provider, there are a few key things to consider: your goals, your budget, your content and your audience.
+However, before you go ahead and choose a webinar software provider, there are a few key things to consider: your goals, your budget, your content, and your audience.
 Once you know what you need from a webinar platform you can then begin to research and determine which provider has the best product for you.

 Part of this research is making sure that their solution and business model are compatible with what you want to offer to your audience and that your ROI plans can be achieved with them.